 Answering these questions, and particularly understanding the behavioural elements — how consumers think, feel and act, and why — will play an important role in designing Australia’s future electricity systems.

-Better understanding of how consumers will respond to future electricity tariffs
+A better understanding of consumer responses to future electricity tariffs

 We found that survey respondents generally preferred traditional 'flat rate' tariffs to all forms of cost-reflective pricing.
 Simpler, more familiar and seemingly lower-risk tariff offers appeared to be more appealing.
 Broadly speaking, 'risk relievers' like a money-back guarantee or free automation device increased the appeal of cost-reflective tariffs, but consumers still favoured flat rate tariffs offered on the same terms.

-In the end, however, the greatest barrier to uptake of cost-reflective pricing appears to be consumers' aversion to making any kind of choice, i.e. the status quo bias.
+In the end, however, the greatest barrier to uptake of cost-reflective pricing appears to be consumers' aversion to making any kind of choice — the status quo bias.
 Indeed, in our study we found that the vast majority (approximately 93 per cent) of households did not even respond to the survey.

-Overall, our results suggest that active consideration of a new electricity tariff is likely to be limited to a very small proportion of the population; and among the still smaller proportion who accept a new tariff, it seems that consumers prefer simpler, less dynamic and more familiar schemes that offer risk relief.
+Overall, our results suggest that active consideration of a new electricity tariff is likely to be limited to a very small proportion of the population.
+Among the still smaller proportion who accept a new tariff, it seems that consumers will prefer simpler, less dynamic and more familiar schemes that offer risk relief.

 Our study focused on likely uptake of cost-reflective pricing.
-What still remains is the challenge of ensuring optimal usage (i.e. appropriate demand response) among those who do accept cost-reflective tariffs.
-Indeed, in all policymaking around electricity pricing, it is important to distinguish between what might promote customer uptake as opposed to optimal usage – both are essential requirements to yield the desired benefits of cost-reflective pricing.
+What still remains is the challenge of ensuring optimal usage (that is, appropriate demand response) among those who do accept cost-reflective tariffs.
+In all policymaking around electricity pricing, it is important to distinguish between what might promote customer uptake as opposed to optimal usage — both are essential requirements to yield the desired benefits of cost-reflective pricing.

-The future of electricity tariffs is a huge topic with far-reaching social, economic and political implications – and a decisive factor to its successful reform is widespread consumer acceptance and optimal usage.
-We hope that this research on consumer response to cost-reflective tariffs encourages an increased sophistication in thinking about new tariff design while also stimulating further work on this important topic.
+The future of electricity tariffs is a huge topic with far-reaching social, economic and political implications.
+A decisive factor in its successful reform is widespread consumer acceptance and optimal usage.

 This project was co-funded by Energy Consumers Australia as part of its grants process for consumer advocacy projects and research projects for the benefit of consumers of electricity and natural gas.